bwu62/stat240-revamp/docs/03-handling-data.md

 ### Coercion (converting types)

 Sometimes, we read data in and it may need to be converted before it's usable.
-E.g. let's say you read in a list of prices from some catalog and you get the following vector:
+E.g. let's say you read in a list of prices from some catalog and you get the following character vector:

 ``` r